Curing Performance Anxiety

 For those who live with social anxiety disorder, psychotherapy is a common method of care.
 A mental health professional can help you process the negative thoughts and emotions that may accompany performance anxiety and assist you in developing coping strategies that address your specific symptoms.

 Medication can help alleviate symptoms of performance-type social anxiety disorder in some cases.
 Common anti-anxiety medications for performance anxiety include beta-blockers like propranolol, which may help widen the blood vessels and improve blood flow.
 Beta-blockers are particularly helpful for managing the physical effects of performance anxiety, such as a racing heart and rapid pulse.
-Always consult with a healthcare provider before starting or stopping any medication.
+Always consult with a healthcare provider before starting or stopping any medication, or when looking for medical advice.

 Though there may not be a cure for performance anxiety, there are several techniques that can reduce its physical, emotional, and cognitive effects.
 Some of the following strategies are preventative in nature while others can be used during a performance or presentation.